abhayohri/ChatbotServiceHealthFHL/README.md

 ## to use chat GPT:

-from ChatGPT folder
+from ChatGPT3 folder
-run py ChatGPT/src/revChatGPT/program.py
+run py src/revChatGPT/program.py

 ## to use instructGPT
 open solution in visual studio and run